FAQs

 Will you consider projects beyond your typical geography?

-Yes — we are headquartered in the California Bay Area but work on all projects where the site and client fit our collaborative process.
-For very distant locations, we’ll discuss how we support site-visits, local consultants, travel logistics and travel-related cost.
+Yes — we have locations in Tahoe City, San Francisco and are headquartered in Oakland but work on all projects where the site and client fit our collaborative process.
+We look forward to supporting site-visits, local consultants, travel logistics, and location-associated variables.

 How long does it take to complete a project?

 Typical lead-times depend on project scope, site constraints, permitting, budgets and schedule.
-From project commencement through permitting may take a year or more; construction timelines vary widely depending on scale and complexity.
+From project commencement through permitting may take six months to two years; construction timelines are compressed with our model of project delivery but depend on scale and complexity.

 Can I use my own contractor, interior designer, or landscape architect?